tg-tjmitchell/comfyui-custom-node-lister/README.md

 ## Usage

-After installation, you'll find a new node called "List Custom Nodes" in the utilities category.
-This node will output a string containing all available nodes in your ComfyUI installation.
+After installation, you'll find a new node called "List Custom Nodes Only" in the utilities category.
+This node will output a string containing only the custom nodes in your ComfyUI installation, filtering out built-in nodes.

 ## Features

-- Lists all registered nodes in ComfyUI
+- Lists only custom nodes (excludes built-in ComfyUI nodes)
+- Uses module path detection to identify custom nodes
+- Fallback filtering for edge cases
+- Shows count of custom nodes found
 - Simple utility node for debugging and exploration
 - No dependencies required

+## How it works

+The node uses two methods to identify custom nodes:

+1. **Primary method**: Checks if the node's module path contains 'custom_nodes'
+2. **Fallback method**: Excludes nodes with common built-in prefixes like 'Load', 'Save', 'Preview', etc.

 ## Troubleshooting